Who dated Jed Johnson?

 Jed Johnson

 Jed Johnson (December 30, 1948 – July 17, 1996) was an American interior designer and film director.
-The New York Times hailed Johnson as "one of the most celebrated interior designers of our time."
+He first came to prominence through his close association with Pop artist Andy Warhol before becoming recognized for his influential design work.
+The New York Times hailed him as "one of the most celebrated interior designers of our time."

-In 1968, Johnson arrived in New York from California and was hired to perform odd jobs at Andy Warhol's Factory.
-After Warhol survived an assassination attempt, Johnson moved in with him to aid in his recovery, and they had a romantic partnership for twelve years.
-At The Factory, Johnson rose through the ranks from assisting Warhol and director Paul Morrissey to directing his own film, Bad (1977).
-He edited several films, including Trash (1970), Heat (1972), Flesh for Frankenstein (1973), and Blood for Dracula (1974).
-Following Warhol's death, Johnson was a founding member of the Andy Warhol Art Authentication Board.
+Raised in California, Johnson moved to New York in 1968, where he began working at Warhol's Factory performing odd jobs.
+Following an assassination attempt on Warhol, Johnson moved in with the artist to help with his recovery, and the two maintained a romantic partnership for 12 years.
+At the Factory, Johnson progressed from assisting Warhol and director Paul Morrissey to directing his own film, Bad (1977).
+He also edited several notable works, including Trash (1970), Heat (1972), Flesh for Frankenstein (1973), and Blood for Dracula (1974).
+After Warhol's death, Johnson was a founding member of the Andy Warhol Art Authentication Board.

-After decorating the townhouse he shared with Warhol, Johnson began collecting antiques and started a decorating business.
-His clients included Mick Jagger, Pierre Bergé, Yves Saint Laurent, and Barbra Streisand.
-Johnson had become one of the most acclaimed interior designers when he was killed in the explosion of TWA Flight 800 in 1996.
+In addition to his work in film, Johnson became a highly acclaimed interior designer.
+Beginning with the decoration of the townhouse he shared with Warhol, he developed a distinctive style that combined minimalist elegance with bold, dramatic accents.
+He collected antiques and built a high-profile clientele that included Mick Jagger, Pierre Bergé, Yves Saint Laurent, and Barbra Streisand.
+Johnson's career was cut short when he was killed in the explosion of TWA Flight 800 in 1996.

-Johnson was posthumously inducted into the Interior Design Hall of Fame, and Architectural Digest named him as one of "The World's 20 Greatest Designers of All Time."
-In 2005, Rizzoli published the book Jed Johnson: Opulent Restraint, Interiors, a monograph and remembrance by his twin brother Jay Johnson.
+Leaving behind a lasting impact on contemporary interior design, Johnson was posthumously inducted into the Interior Design Hall of Fame.
+Architectural Digest later named him as one of "The World's 20 Greatest Designers of All Time."
+In 2005, Rizzoli published Jed Johnson: Opulent Restraint, Interiors, a monograph and tribute by his twin brother, Jay Johnson, documenting his work.

 Read more...Andy Warhol